RoseCityRobotics/common_platform/README.md

 - Follow the [Romi Chassis Assembly Guide](https://www.pololu.com/docs/0J68/4) for detailed instructions on assembling the chassis.

-## Usage

-This section provides practical examples of how to use the Common Robotics Platform effectively.
-We'll start with a basic test to ensure your setup is functioning correctly.

-### Starting with the Basic Test

-1. **Flash the Teensy 4.0 Board:**
-   Begin by flashing the Teensy 4.0 board with the basic test code found in the repository at `/firmware/basic_test/basic_test.ino`.
-This initial test is crucial for validating your setup.

-2. **Expected Behavior:**
-   Upon successful flashing, the robot should exhibit a simple behavior pattern: moving forward, pausing, and then moving backward.

 ### <img src="github/img/raspberry-pi.png" alt="Raspberry Pi" width="20"> Direct Connection to Raspberry Pi
 Connect your micro HDMI cable to your Pi and monitor, and a keyboard to the USB-A port.